-Dr Monica Campo is a Senior Research Officer with the CFCA information exchange.
+Dr Monica Campo is a Senior Research Fellow at Melbourne Law School, University of Melbourne.

 Gender equality, violence against women, and the "Nordic paradox"